All Episodes

 This guy is talking about us, folks.

-He's a poly sci professor at Hofstrom.
+He's a poli-sci professor at Hofstra.

 They could market garbage at the county dump.

-They could sell crap to the local Sewer district.
+They could sell crap to the local sewer district.

 We know this because they do it all the time.